 How does eduroam work?

-eduroam is a federated authentication solution that allows users visiting participating institutions to gain secure access to wireless networks using the same username/password credentials they use at their home institution for wireless access.
+eduroam is a federated authentication service that allows participating institutions to provide access to their wireless networks to users from other eduroam participating institutions using their institutional username/password credentials (i.e. username and password they use at their home institution for email access etc.).

-More than 20 Australian universities participate in eduroam AU, as well as research institutions and other AARNet customers.
-AARNet is also deploying eduroam in hospitals to assist medical researchers.
+38 Australian universities participate in eduroam AU, as well as research institutions, health institutions, and other AARNet customers. eduroam is deployed in hospitals to provide network access to medical researchers and teaching staff who have HE&R institution accounts.

 AARNet customers seeking more information about setting up access to the AARNet eduroam AU service, please email Neil Witheridge or call +61 2 9779 6929.